 The coma-dream sequences have a complexity that I think is pretty unique in the annals of television.
 The coma-dream is mystifying and kind of spooky but also quietly resolute in its determination to reach the end of the hour without spoon-feeding answers to the viewers at home.
 The “locked in” trope is very common in TV and film, we’ve all seen that type of situation where a guy gets a flat tire on the side of a mountain, for example, only to discover that his spare tire is also flat.
 The protagonist feels more and more stuck as each avenue of escape gets closed off.
 Chase’s complex reworking of this old trope puts a very unique tone and atmosphere into this episode, and it leaves viewers feeling trapped and disoriented, just as Tony feels.
 Chase’s calculated misdirection and customary use of ambiguity puts us further off-kilter.
 But the true complexity of this hour comes from the nature of the path that Chase is sending Tony down now.

 As I watched Tony wander through his coma-dreams, I was reminded of mythologist Joseph Campbell’s idea of the Left-Hand Path.
 This is a path of self-discovery, one that deviates from the normal Right-Hand Path of everyday life.
 The Left-Hand Path is full of mysteries and dangers that the Hero must negotiate as he tries to complete his quest.
-Generally speaking, an odyssey on the Left-Hand Path requires the Hero to abandon many of society’s rules and norms – and thus the Hero and his odyssey sometimes have the whiff of being socially unacceptable.
+Generally speaking, an odyssey on the Left-Hand Path requires the Hero to abandon many of society’s rules and norms—and therefore, certain aspects of the Hero and his odyssey may be deemed to be socially unacceptable.
 What is ironic here, though, is that given Tony Soprano’s regular status as a criminal and moral outlier, the Left-Hand Path that takes him out of his normal life now actually makes him conform more to society’s definition of a productive, legitimate member of the community.
-This inversion is what truly complicates the hour: it underscores how Tony’s search for identity and self-knowledge is complicated by his place within a Mafia family/famiglia.
+It is this inversion that truly complicates the hour: it underscores how Tony’s search for identity and self-knowledge is complicated by his place within a Mafia family and mob famiglia.

 SopranoWorld becomes a genuinely dark place in Season 6, where hopes of redemption dwindle for virtually all of its characters.
 Arguably no character personifies this descent into darkness as AJ does.
 AJ is incredibly callous here.
 He fakes a stomach flu to avoid his familial responsibilities.
 He airs his family’s dirty laundry to a cute news reporter.
 He feigns interest in the environmentally-friendly Toyota Prius when what he really wants is an M3 or a Shelby GT500.
 (I’ll give him a pass for this, I was a Mustang guy at his age too.)
 He even uses the phrase “Poor you,” which is a dialogic shorthand in SopranoWorld for cold-heartedness and insensitivity.
 When he recognizes that he has built some equity in his mother’s good graces by spending the night with his father, he immediately tries to take advantage of it by choosing that precise moment to tell Carmela that he has flunked out of college.
 Rosalie tells Carmela a possibility that Carm doesn’t want to face: “Maybe AJ is just a selfish boy who doesn’t give a shit.”